mukaiizawa/Paren/man/man3/true.md

 true - representative value of true.

 # DESCRIPTION
-The symbol true(3) is a representative value of true.
+The symbol `true` is a representative value of true.

 The ture is bound itself.